How to Become a Registered Health Information Technician (RHIT)

 Valencia College

-Made up of 70 credits, the program includes courses such as medical terminology; introduction to health information management; legal aspects of health information management; principles of disease; general pharmacology for health professionals; health data concepts; basic ICD coding; and health care statistics and research.
+The program, which is made up of 70 credits, includes courses such as medical terminology, an introduction to health information management, legal aspects of health information management, principles of disease, general pharmacology for health professionals, health data concepts, basic ICD coding, and healthcare statistics and research.

-Additionally, students can choose to continue to Valencia’s bachelor of applied science in business and organization leadership program to earn an advanced technical certificate in leadership in healthcare.
-The college also offers a 37-credit technical certificate in medical information coder/biller; the credits of which can be applied towards the health information technology associate in science degree.
+Additionally, students can choose to continue to Valencia’s bachelor of applied science in business and organization leadership program to earn an advanced technical certificate in healthcare leadership.
+The college also offers a 37-credit technical certificate in medical information coder/biller, the credits of which can be applied towards the health information technology associate in science degree.

 • Location: Orlando, FL

-• Accreditation: Southern Association of Colleges and Schools, Commission on Colleges; Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)
+• Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)

 Northwood Technical College

 Located in Rice Lake, Wisconsin, Northwood Technical College’s health information technology program is fully online and takes two years to complete.
-Accredited by CAHIIM, this associate’s degree program prepares students to compile and process healthcare info through coursework in medical terminology; digital literacy for healthcare; health quality management; healthcare stats and analytics; intermediate coding; healthcare law and ethics; CPT coding; ICD diagnosis coding; and ICD procedure coding, among other subjects.
+Accredited by CAHIIM, this associate’s degree program prepares students to compile and process healthcare information through coursework in medical terminology, health quality management, healthcare stats and analytics, intermediate coding, healthcare law and ethics, CPT coding, ICD diagnosis coding, and ICD procedure coding, among other subjects.

-The college also offers a 29-credit technical diploma in medical coding specialist; the credits of which can be applied to the associate’s degree program.
+The college also offers a 29-credit technical diploma in medical coding specialist; the credits can be applied to the associate’s degree program.

 • Location: Rice Lake, WI